jindrichmynarz/dissertation/parts/sparql.md

 The identity element of t-conorms is 0.
 We use these t-conorms to aggregate contract similarities into the match scores of bidders by the function $agg$.

-Any aggregation function $f$ is applied to a collection of weights $coll$ using the common higher-order function $foldl$ for left fold, in which $e$ is the identity element of $f$.
+Any aggregation function $f$ is applied to a collection of weights $coll$ using the common higher-order function $foldl$ implementing left fold, in which $e$ is the identity element of $f$.

 $$foldl(f, e, coll) = \begin{cases}
   e & \text{if}\ coll = () \\